PickNikRobotics/abb_ros2/README.md

 - With an actual, physical ABB robot

-- With ROS2 simulating the robot controllers
+- With ROS 2 simulating the robot controllers

 - With an ABB RobotStudio simulation.
 Requires 2 PC's (one Windows, one Linux)